dgaramos/transaction-authorizer/README.md

 ![Caju Beneficios Logo](https://cdn.prod.website-files.com/620135165cdb9f1d60b5d1e3/6244d22a2b78fe6d97518ce9_logo-rodape.svg)

 This project is part of a take-home test for the **Senior Software Engineer** position at **Caju Beneficios**.
-The goal of this project is to implement a **transaction authorization system** that validates and stores transactions based on predefined business rules.
+The objective is to implement a **transaction authorization system** that validates and stores transactions based on predefined business rules.
 The system integrates with a **PostgreSQL database** for persistence and exposes a **REST API** for external interaction.
-All endpoints can be found in a [**Swagger** documentation](#swagger-documentation)
+All available endpoints can be found in the [**Swagger** documentation](#swagger-documentation).

-For more information about the challenge, you can refer to the [official document](https://caju.notion.site/Desafio-T-cnico-para-fazer-em-casa-218d49808fe14a4189c3ca664857de72).
+For further details about the challenge, please refer to the [official document](https://caju.notion.site/Desafio-T-cnico-para-fazer-em-casa-218d49808fe14a4189c3ca664857de72).

+> **DISCLAIMER:** For the [L4 Answer](docs/L4_ANSWER.md), access [this link](docs/L4_ANSWER.md).
+It contains a brief explanation of the architecture of this API and describes how to use Optimistic Locking to solve potential concurrency issues.
+It is in portuguese.

 ---